sushma074/Amazon-Clone/README.md

 # Amazon-Clone
-This is my first Project
+This is my first Project.
-Author-Sushma
+/Author-Sushma